edarc/sxml-jaxp/README.rst

      <xi:include href="body.xml"></xi:include>
   </html>#<OutputStreamWriter java.io.OutputStreamWriter@484ae502>

-Note that for convenience, ``sxml-sax.xslt`` automatically declares the ``xsl`` prefix whenever it parses a stylesheet that is expressed in SXML.
+Note that for convenience, ``sxml-jaxp.transform`` automatically declares the ``xsl`` prefix whenever it parses a stylesheet that is expressed in SXML.

 Limitations and future work
 ===========================